atom/language-typescript/README.md

 Adds syntax highlighting and snippets for TypeScript in Atom.

 The grammar is the [Microsoft TypeScript TextMate grammar](https://github.com/Microsoft/TypeScript-TmLanguage) and copied here on a semi-regular basis.
 Any issues relating to syntax highlighting are likely to be there.

+Any changes made to `tree-sitter-typescript.cson` should be reflected in `tree-sitter-typescript-react.cson`.